2 months in and Natchez renewal is progressing - Mississippi's Best Community Newspaper

 Unity:

 Action, not words, has become our motto.
-We will soon launch an ambitious beautification of Natchez, addressing Dr. Martin Luther King Jr. Street, Devereaux Drive, Saint Catherine and Liberty Road.
+We will soon launch an ambitious beautification of Natchez, addressing Dr. Martin Luther King Jr. Street, Devereux Drive, Saint Catherine and Liberty Road.
 Special attention will be given to long-neglected needs for all of Natchez, especially with regard to north Natchez.
 And outdoor musical events are beginning this weekend at the bluff.

 Fiscal renewal: